 The Advantages of Offering a 401(k) at Your Company

 A 401(k) is a retirement plan that many businesses choose to offer.
 This plan allows employees to deposit a percentage of their income into an account and some employers also contribute to the account.
-Although it has obvious benefits for employees, this retirement plan provides advantages for your business as well.
+Although adding employment benefits have obvious benefits for employees such as improved morale and a culture of support, this retirement plan provides advantages for your business as well.

 Having a skilled and dedicated workforce is an integral part of operating a successful business.
 In order to acquire highly talented individuals, it’s helpful to offer perks that your competitors do not.
 In a time when people are questioning the longevity of social security, a 401(k) plan can seem enticing to young professionals who seek financial stability for the future.
 This can often serve as the catalyst for finding elite talent in your industry and piquing their interest in your company.